Chart Color Schemes

 Elliminyt features high concentrations of family households, with a higher-than-average median household size

 Family households account for 77.8% of all households, including 38.2% couples with children, 32.0% couples without children, and 7.2% single parent families.
-Non-family households constitute the remaining 22.2%, with lone person households at 20.2% and group households comprising 2.0%.
+Non-family households make up the remaining 22.2%, with lone person households at 20.2% and group households comprising 2.0%.
 The median household size is 2.7 people, which is larger than the Rest of Vic. average of 2.3.

 Frequently Asked Questions - Households